 The team at Accident Claims UK deal with a variety of different types of personal injury claim every day, and we could help you too.
 You can contact us today by the email address above or by using the online support feature on this page.
 You can also call us by phone on 0800 073 8801 for more details on prison officer injury claims or to start your claim today.

-Prison officer injury claims- FAQs
+Prison officer injury claims for prison officer compensation- FAQs

 How long can you claim for an injury at work?